 I poke.
 I push.
 I prod.
 I try to get people out of their cubicles and traveling the world.
 That’s what I do.
 That’s my thing.
 I show others that traveling doesn’t have to be expensive, that anyone can do it, and that your fears are unfounded.
 I try to be a living example of that.
 Judging by the emails I get from people, I think I’m successful at getting people onto airplanes and into the world.

-But last month I faced a fork in the road about what to do when my trip ends – do I move to New York City right away or do I move to Sweden for 6 months?
-Once you go down a path, there is no turning back and I was very torn on what to choose.
+But last month, I faced a fork in the road about what to do when my trip ends: do I move to New York City right away or do I move to Sweden for six months?
+Once you go down a path, there’s no turning back, and I was very torn on what to choose.

 But I decided to choose Sweden.

-I realized one night as I laid awake that if I didn’t move to Sweden not only would I regret it but I’d also be a hypocrite.
+As I lay awake one night, I realized that if I didn’t move to Sweden, not only would I regret it, but I’d also be a hypocrite.
 After all, instead of facing my fears and reservations, I’d be taking the easy road.
 New York is easy.
 I know it, I’ve lived there, I have friends there.
 I don’t need to worry about visas, languages, or anything else.
 New York would be the easy, comfortable choice.